syst3mw0rm/edx-platform/docs/en_us/course_authors/source/creating_content/a_b_tests.rst

 See :ref:`Define the A/B Test Content in the Split Test File` for more information on how the XML for the A/B test uses these settings.

 ++++++++++++++++++++++++++++++++++++
-Example of a Simply A/B Test Policy
+Example of a Simple A/B Test Policy
 ++++++++++++++++++++++++++++++++++++

 The following is an example JSON object that defines an experiment, or A/B test, with two groups.